ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 - When you send a task to download data in Internet, you need to gain data via network, `Network I/O` is dependent on `bandwidth`.
 Imagine there are 10 lanes on a road, and a car runs on each lane. (a lane is a thread)

-- `cpu computing` mainly includes using memory to compute some data,
+- `cpu computing` mainly includes using memory to compute some data.